MelSumner/ember-a11y-roadmap/rfc-research/router/describing-the-problem.md

 -	Use an aria-live region announcement
 -	Imitate a traditional browser refresh by resetting focus

-## Thinking About A Permanent Solutions
+## Thinking About A Permanent Solution
 Of all the solutions I have researched over the past two years, there are two ideas that have presented themselves with more clarity, especially over the past few months.

 1. Frameworks should provide an explicit node element or outlet where new content is inserted/replaced.
 This should differ from other outlet types, in that it receives focus when new content is added.